FREQUENTLY ASKED QUESTIONS

 Each year we get a small number of requests from award recipients who have lost their pins or patches and would like to replace their awards.

 Since we do not keep records of individual award holders, we have no way of knowing which awards the person has earned.
-We tell them to contact the Camp Archery Association member that issued their award and ask them if they can provide a replacement.
+We tell them to contact the camp that issued their award and ask them if they can provide a replacement.
 In our experience, most members will do this if they can.

-If the holder of an award cannot reach the CAA member that originally granted the award or if that member cannot respond to the request, we will make an exception to our "no retail sales" policy and provide a current version* of whatever award was lost.
+If the holder of an award cannot reach the camp that originally granted the award or if that member cannot respond to the request, we will make an exception to our "no retail sales" policy and provide a current version* of whatever award was lost.

 We direct the individual to our Replacement Award Catalog.
 The catalog lists current versions of our awards.
 We ask that they adhere to the honor system and only request awards for which they qualified.
 Payment can be made by credit card, by PayPal, or by check.